macmanes-lab/protocols/RNATagSeq_polyA_first.md

 #### Step 14.
 Test PCR
 #### Step 15.
 Cleanup
 QC Step: You should have X ng/uL and a Tapestation trace like this.

+WE NEED TO PUT A NEW TRACE HERE

 #### Step 16.
 Real PCR
 #### Step 17.
 Cleanup
 #### Step 18.
 Final Cleanup
 #### Step 19.
 DNA Tapestation
 QC Step: You should have X ng/uL and a Tapestation trace like this.

+WE NEED TO PUT A NEW TRACE HERE

 &nbsp;
 &nbsp;